 Please Note: Universities that have adopted the Business field of study require computer programming knowledge for the junior level business core.
 Students who have never taken a computer programming course are encouraged to take COSC 1336 or BCIS 1322.

 Subject Semester Hours

 First Semester

-ACNT 1304 (Intro to Accounting II) 3
+ACNT 1304 3

-BMGT 1305 (Communications in Management) 3
+BMGT 1305 3

-BMGT 1327 (Principles of Management) 3
+BMGT 1327 3

-ECON 2301 (Principles of Macroeconomics) 3
+ECON 2301 3

-SPCH 1311 or 1321 3